sqonk/phext-detach/README.md

 [API Reference](docs/api/index.md) now available.

 ## Examples

-Example 1
+#### Example 1 - Basic task creation

-Basic usage.
 Two tasks printing to output at the same time.
+The main script loops and prints a '.' until the sub-task is complete.

 ```php
 function printNumbers() {